 A message from the Coordinator of M.Á.S F.R.E.S.H.

 Welcome to the Latino Resource Center.
-My name is Laura Rodriguez and I am the coordinator for the M.Á.S F.R.E.S.H. program.
+My name is Shareny Mota and I am the coordinator for the M.Á.S F.R.E.S.H. program.
 The reason this program was created was to provide guidance and leadership for incoming freshmen.
 Since it can be difficult to transition from the watchful eye of parents and teachers into an entirely new world of freedom, new undergraduates can become easily distracted and lose sight of the main reason they are at NIU, to earn a higher education.

 The M.Á.S F.R.E.S.H. program was established to provide free tutoring services that will not only help, but also encourage freshmen to perform at a high level in the classroom environment.
 M.Á.S F.R.E.S.H. also offers multiple workshops such as resume and interviewing workshops that willhelp freshmen reach critical professional skills and techniques that are essential in order to survive in the outside world and successfully start one's career.
 By joining M.Á.S F.R.E.S.H., freshmen will receive the knowledge and direction that will allow a smooth transition from the high school level into the NIU campus environment.

 Thank you for visiting the Latino Resource Center.
 If you have any questions about the M.Á.S F.R.E.S.H. program, are interested in receiving tutoring or becoming a tutor, feel free to contact me at email@example.com.

 De Mujer a Mujer: Latina Assistance Program: Promotes programs specific to the needs of Latinas including support, academic guidance, and leadership oppportunities that enhance students' retention and graduation.

 De Mujer a Mujer: Latina Assistance Program